CodeYourFuture/syllabus/docs/react/week-1/homework.md

 ## 1) Mid-Course Feedback

-We're now over half way through the Full Stack Course!
+We're now over half way through the Software Development Course!

 Your feedback is really important to us.
 We use your feedback to improve the course for all of the hundreds of trainees across CodeYourFuture now and in the future.